jooby-dev/jooby-docs/docs/mtx1/commands/GetDemand.md

 # GetDemand

-Request/response to get energy by selected energy type for 4 tariffs (T1-T4) for date.
+Request/response to get the measurement data by selected type for date.

 The command access level is [READ_ONLY](../basics.md#command-access-level).